mrvollger/mrvollger.github.io/CV/new-cv/modules_en/professional.typ

   title: [Postdoctoral Scholar in the Division of Medical Genetics],
   location: [University of Washington],
   date: [April 2022 - Present],
   society: [In the lab of Andrew B. Stergachis],
-  description: none
+  description: none,
 )

 #cvEntry(